 A relatively new addition to Cardigan’s dining scene, but one that’s popular with locals and visitors is the Pizza Tipi.
 Set up by the people behind Fforest (who operate a fantastic selection of quirky accommodation options in the area), the Tipi is run by four brothers and their band of merry friends, and serves delicious wood-fired beauties overlooking the River Teifi.

 Just over seven miles apart from one another, New Quay and Aberaeron are both fantastic places to visit and blessed with the over-the-water sunsets you mustn’t miss when in West Wales.
 New Quay is thought by many to be the inspiration – or one of them – for ‘Llareggub’, the fictional town where Under Milk Wood’s action unravels.

-Dylan Thomas lived here for a time and there’s a trail to follow about the author and his most famous work, which takes in the town’s tumbling streets, Victorian terraces and coastal vistas.
+Dylan Thomas lived here for a time and the Dylan Thomas Trail is a great way to take in the town’s tumbling streets, Victorian terraces and coastal vistas.
 Ice-cream aficionado?
 Don’t miss Creme Pen Cei, whose technicolour array of flavours begs multiple visits, with tubs piled high with toppings and fresh fruit.